damianhakert/damianhakert.github.io/source/posts/2016-09-21-gitlab-8-11-7-released.html.md

 Edition (CE) and Enterprise Edition (EE).

 Version 8.11.7 contains a security fix for GitLab, plus fixes for minor regressions.
-Version 8.10.10 and 8.9.10 only contains the security fix.
+Version 8.10.10 and 8.9.10 only contain the security fix.

 Please read on for more details.